Bob Svihus

-High school career
+Early life

 Svihus attended Sequoia High School, where he practiced football, basketball and baseball.

 In football he played at guard and tackle, while being a part of the 1959 and 1960 undefeated teams.
 As a senior, he received All S.P.A.L. and All Northern California honors.

 In 1991, he was inducted into the San Mateo County Sports Hall of Fame.

 College career

 Svihus accepted a football scholarship from the University of Southern California.
-In 1962, he was a part of an undefeated team that won the Rose Bowl and National championship.
-As a senior, he became a starter at left tackle and received second-team All-AAWU honors.
+As a sophomore in 1962, he was a part of an undefeated team that won the Rose Bowl and the national championship.

+As a senior in 1964, he became a starter at left tackle and received second-team All-AAWU honors.

 Professional career

 Oakland Raiders

-Svihus was selected by the Oakland Raiders in the third round (19th overall) of the 1965 AFL Draft and by the Dallas Cowboys in the fourth round (53rd overal) of the 1965 NFL Draft.
+Svihus was selected by the Oakland Raiders in the third round (19th overall) of the 1965 AFL draft and by the Dallas Cowboys in the fourth round (53rd overall) of the 1965 NFL draft.

 He chose to sign with the Oakland Raiders, becoming a starter at left tackle as a rookie, to protect quarterback Tom Flores.
 He would keep the job until 1969, while protecting quarterback Daryle Lamonica and missing only one game.
-In 1967, he played in Super Bowl II, a 14-33 loss against the Green Bay Packers.
+In 1967, he played in Super Bowl II, a 14–33 loss against the Green Bay Packers.

 In 1970 after the AFL–NFL merger, he was replaced at left tackle by future Hall of Famer Art Shell and started only 1 game.
 On August 26, 1971, he was traded to the New York Jets in exchange for a second round pick (#39-John Babinecz).